ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

 Merge conflicts can happen when:

-- people (for example, you and a client or editor) make different changes to the same line of the same file, or
+- People (for example, you and a client or editor) make different changes to the same line of the same file, or
-- when one person edits a file and someone else deletes that same file
+- One person edits a file and someone else deletes that same file.

 Before you can merge a Pull Request on GitHub, you must resolve all merge conflicts.
 If you've got a merge conflict between a compare branch and base branch in your PR, you can see a list of the files with conflicting changes above the Merge pull request button.
 You'll see that the button deactivates until all conflicts between the compare and base branch are resolved.